THIS PAGE IS NO LONGER CURRENT & THE LINKS WILL NOT ALLOW TUC USERS ACCESS TO RESOURCES.

-LearnTechLib (formerly EdITLib) (Global U) - The Digital Library is an online resource of international journal articles and conference papers on the latest research, developments, and applications related to all aspects of Educational Technology and E-Learning.
+LearnTechLib (Global U) - The Digital Library is an online resource of international journal articles and conference papers on the latest research, developments, and applications related to all aspects of Educational Technology and E-Learning.

 Lexicomp (Wolters Kluwer) - Lexicomp is a provider of drug information and clinical content for the healthcare industry.
 Lexicomp provides tools necessary to help improve patient safety, ensure compliance, and elevate the quality of care patients receive.
 TUC Faculty please contact the Electronic Resources Librarian for access to one of the limited number of licenses the library has to the Lexicomp mobile app, Lexi-Complete.

 LWW Health Library (Wolters Kluwer) - TUC subscribes to the Premium Pharmacy Collection with the Bates' Guide to Physical Examination and History Taking 11th ed, and other textbooks of interest to COP, COM, and PA.
 The Health Library also includes case studies and procedures related to the texts, as well as a searchable database of images.
 There are also thousands of review questions related to the texts that can be used for course and NAPLEX review.
-There are additional supplementary text and test materials available to TUC Faculty.
-Please contact the Electronic Resources Librarian for access.

 MANTIS (HealthIndex) - Indexes peer-reviewed articles from the chiropractic, osteopathic, homeopathic, and manual medicine literature from 1900-present.
 Also covers alternative medicine literature.